 Discover the Orwellian neighbourhood of Nowa Huta – an alternative district in Krakow that showcases the communist influence in Poland..
 Explore Warsaw, a modern city with Gothic, neoclassical and Soviet-era architecture, and a soul of rich history and culture..
-Feel satisfied with a Polish food tour, discovering the signature cuisine of this central European country, and wash it all down with a vodka tasting..
-Take a guided tour of maritime Gdansk.
-Walk through the old town to hear stories of how this important trading port has played a key part in Poland’s history.
+Tuck into a Polish food tour, discovering the signature cuisine of this central European country, and wash it all down with a vodka tasting..
+Cycle through Gdansk on a bike tour, learning about the city’s history of oppositionist movements, and hear stories of how this important trading port has played a key part in Poland’s history.

 Czesc!
 Welcome to Poland.
 You will have an important welcome meeting at 6 pm, meeting your group leader and fellow travellers.
 Krakow is striking with contrasts: a medieval old town with a large youthful influence, renowned fine dining restaurants with food truck and casual riverside eateries, a vibrant Jewish quarter with some elegant speakeasies and hidden bars.
-You’ll have two full days to explore Krakow at your own pace, but if you would like to spend more time here, why not arrive a little early?
+If you would like to spend more time here, why not arrive a little early?
 After your important meeting, you'll have an option to head out with your group to dinner – your leader will know of some great options.